 49 local Airbnb hosts recommend

 Kensington Gardens is home to the Serpentine gallery, the round pond, Peter Pan statue, Albert Memorial and Princess Diana adventure playground.
 It adjoins Hyde Park so you can walk for hours.
 It's... read more

-Cutty Sark is a British clipper ship.
-Built on the Clyde in 1869 for the Jock Willis Shipping Line, she was one of the last tea clippers to be built and one of the fastest, coming at the end of a l... read more
+Famous tea clipper Cutty Sark is a British clipper ship.
+Built on the Clyde in 1869 for the Jock Willis Shipping Line, she was one of the last tea clippers to be built and one of the fastest.
+To see!

 St Katherine's Dock is a beautiful marina sitting adjacent to the Tower of London and just 15 minutes walk or 5 minutes by train.
 Great views of Tower Bridge and the Thames River.
 Stop off for some... read more

 Visit this marina close to Tower Bridge and the Tower of London to see an amazing array of beautiful moored yachts.
 The charming marina has shops, small independent art galleries, cafes, restauran... read more

 If you are visiting Tower Bridge then pop down to this former commercial dock has been transformed into an elegant marina with shops, restaurants.
 A good spot for lunch